Dominikwigh/python-math/README.md

 When the run program button is clicked at the top the game will restart.
 ## Future Features ##
 * Give the user a score.
-* Add more quuestions.
+* Add more questions.

 ---
 ## Testing ##
 ### Manual Testing ###
 I have manually tested the program by doing this:
 * Passed thorugh a PEP8 linter and confirmed that there are no problems.
+[Link to linter](https://pep8ci.herokuapp.com/#/ "link to linter")
 * Tested answers by inputting incorrcet values(string instead of integer, numbers higher than 4).
 * Tested both on Gitpod and Heroku Terminal.